hunt-genes/PPU-GenEpi/resources.md

 *  `sort <file> | uniq`: Find the unique elements in a list, need to sort first
 *  `sort <file> | uniq -c`: Count how many times you see each unique element
 * Control-c : Sends interrupt signal, can be used to get to a new line
-* Contorl-k: Delete everything on the line
+* Control-k: Delete everything on the line
 * Control-a: Jump to the front of the line
 * Control-e: Jump to the end of the line
 * `*`: wild card; you can use like `ls *.gz` to list anything with the `.gz`. suffix